shivannis/xandr-docs-public/xandr-docs/articles/bidders/bidder-transparent-auction-faq.md

 ## Where do I go if I need help?

-Please contact your Xandr representative or [Xandr customer support](https://help.xandr.com/) for assistance.
+Contact your Xandr representative or [Xandr customer support](https://help.xandr.com/) for assistance.